DaanMCx/Euphoria/README.md

 To get the development environment running on your local machine, follow these steps.

 ### 1. Prerequisites
-- **Java 17**: Required to run the Gradle build system (the "engine").
+- **Java 17**: Required to run the Gradle build system.
   - **Download here:** [Oracle JDK 17 Archive](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
-- **Java 8**: Required by Minecraft 1.12.2 (handled automatically via Gradle Toolchains).

 ### 2. Initializing the Workspace
+- **Visual Studio Code**: The repo is pre-configured for VS Code.
+Just follow these steps to get the workspace ready:
-Open your terminal in the project root and run:
+1. Open the folder and install the recommended extensions.
+2. It might not load correctly the first time, as some background stuff take a while to install.
+Just give it some time and restart VSCode on errors.
+3. When you finally see `☕Java: Ready` in the bottom left, run the following command in the terminal:

 ```
 ./gradlew prepareRuns
 ```

-### 3. IDE Setup
-- **Visual Studio Code**: The repo is pre-configured for VS Code.
-Just open the folder and install the recommended extensions.
-- **IntelliJ IDEA**: If you prefer IntelliJ, run the following command before importing the project:
+- **IntelliJ IDEA**: If you prefer IntelliJ, run the following command in the terminal after importing the project:

 ```
 ./gradlew genIntellijRuns
 ```

-### 4. Server Configuration & First Run
+### 3. Server Configuration & First Run
 To prepare the local testing server, you must follow this exact order:
 1.  **Initialize**: Run the `runServer` configuration once.
 It will immediately close.
 2.  **Accept EULA**: Navigate to `run/server/eula.txt` and set `eula=true`.